grzelkowski/quick-ajax-post-loader/readme.txt

 Yes, developers can use available WordPress hooks and filters to fully customize functionality.

 == Changelog ==

+= 1.6.2 - 2025-03-30 =
+- This version was released to resolve a problem with the WordPress.org system not generating a ZIP package for version 1.6.1.
+- There are no changes in code or functionality - this version is identical to 1.6.1.

 = 1.6.1 - 2025-03-30 =
 - Improved CSS styles for better appearance and theme compatibility.